Horizons Uses Summers for Academic Gain

 Horizons Builds Social and Emotional Skills

-Saturday Academy
+Spring Academy

 Swimming and Enrichment

 All Horizons students learn to swim.
 Becoming a proficient swimmer is an important life skill that builds confidence and a desire to achieve.
 Further, swimming is a skill that many low-income children do not have the opportunity to acquire.
-Nearly 70% of African American children and 58% of Hispanic children have low or no swimming ability.
+Nearly 70% of African American children and 58% of Hispanic children have little or no swimming ability.
 In predominately minority communities, the youth drowning rate is 2-3 times higher than the national average.
-Many students that come to Horizons are very fearful of the water.
+Many students who come to Horizons are very fearful of the water.
 Successfully overcoming this fear builds self-esteem which has a positive effect in the classroom as well.

 Enrichment activities are vital to develop skills and interests that increase intelligence and competence in ways academics alone do not.
 Enrichment at Horizons includes music, science, robotics, the arts, athletics, and field trips.
 These activities promote higher-level thinking, develop leadership abilities, provide perspective, boost confidence, and raise student aspirations and expectations for their lives.